UNIT-Electronics-MX/unit_lumiknob_module/software/documentation/README.md

 ## Introduction

-Lumiknob is a compact module that bridges analog input with digital output.
-By turning a single potentiometer, users can control a chain of up to 32 LEDs via the MAX7219 LED driver.
-This provides an intuitive and responsive interface ideal for control panels, feedback systems, and visual indicators in embedded projects.
+Lumiknob is a compact, plug-and-play module that combines an analog potentiometer with a digital LED driver to create a dynamic user interface element.
+It is designed to convert the rotation of a knob into a real-time visual representation using up to 32 LEDs, powered by the MAX7219 chip.

+This module simplifies the task of translating analog input into meaningful visual feedback.
+Whether you are designing an interactive dashboard, building a learning tool, or prototyping control systems, Lumiknob offers a seamless way to visualize position, intensity, or progress through LED sequences or patterns.

+Its design emphasizes simplicity and reliability—requiring just a few standard SPI connections to your microcontroller.
+The analog signal is read, processed, and instantly reflected on the LED array.
+Because the module offloads LED control to the MAX7219, developers can focus on the behavior logic without dealing with low-level timing or multiplexing.

 ## Functional Description